[workbench] Enable in-browser preview for text files in collections

 - Added tests to verify that each of the type listed in the story description is viewable.

-#8 Updated by Brett Smith about 4 years ago
+#8 Updated by Brett Smith over 4 years ago

 There should be a one-to-one mapping between file formats, and MIME types.
 Several different file extensions may map to the same MIME type because they refer to the same format (e.g.,